 Our next stop was a place called the Cold Spring, which my travel companions and I assumed would be something natural.
 We first pulled into a lot outside an empty shack, presumably for a bathroom break.

 In front of the shack was a concrete pool with water being pumped into it through a rusty pipe.
 I joked that we’d arrived at the spring, but the driver responded with ‘Yes, this is it.’
 It turned out he was serious.

-Apparently, longer, multi-day tours of the Western Desert sometimes stop here at the end of the day so guests can hop in and cool off.
-But as we were only stopping for a gander, it made for an odd choice of ‘attractions,’ especially when compared with the other amazing sights we’d be seeing that day.
+Apparently, longer, multi-day tours of the Western Desert sometimes stop here at the end of the day for guests top hop in and cool off.
+But as we were only stopping for a gander, it made for an odd ‘attraction,’ especially when compared with the other amazing sights we’d be seeing that day.

 Our next stop was Crystal Mountain, which certainly lives up to its name.
 Deep in the desert and up on a hill are all sorts of calcite crystal formations in various forms and shapes.
 The hill, meanwhile, provides excellent views of the vast desert.